asyncapi/html-template/README.md

 Generate using CLI

-> If you use template version v1 or v2
+> If you use template version v1 or v2 with AsyncAPI Generator v1

 ```bash
 asyncapi generate fromTemplate <asyncapi.yaml> @asyncapi/html-template@2.3.14
 ```

-> If you use template version v3
+> If you use template version v3 with AsyncAPI Generator v2

 ```bash
 asyncapi generate fromTemplate <asyncapi.yaml> @asyncapi/html-template@3.0.0 --use-new-generator